github/docs/content/organizations/managing-access-to-your-organizations-repositories/adding-outside-collaborators-to-repositories-in-your-organization.md

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}
-{% ifversion fpt or ghec %}
+{% ifversion fpt or ghec or ghes > 3.3 or ghae-issue-5658 %}
-{% data reusables.repositories.navigate-to-manage-access %}
+{% data reusables.repositories.click-collaborators-teams %}
 {% data reusables.organizations.invite-teams-or-people %}
 5. In the search field, start typing the name of person you want to invite, then click a name in the list of matches.
   ![Search field for typing the name of a person to invite to the repository](/assets/images/help/repository/manage-access-invite-search-field.png)